 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Confirm that your solar installer is properly licensed.
-This helps ensure that the work is done correctly using the most up-to-date installation methods.
-Since 2012, the Virginia Department of Professional and Occupational Regulation has issued Alternative Energy Systems (AES) licenses to contractors who install solar PV systems.
-A contractor with an AES license may need to subcontract plumbing, electrical or HVAC work.
+Hiring a licensed solar installer is critical.
+This ensures that the work is done properly using the most up-to-date installation methods.
+Since 2012, the Virginia Department of Professional and Occupational Regulation has issued Alternative Energy Systems (AES) licenses to contractors working on solar photovoltaic systems.
+A contractor with an AES license may need to subcontract electrical, HVAC or plumbing work.

-Check TrustPilot, Google Reviews, the Better Business Bureau (BBB), and other review sites to see what past customers are saying about local solar providers.
-Detailed reviews on these platforms can help you evaluate a provider's reliability and customer service.
-Be wary of companies with few or mainly poor reviews.
+Check the Better Business Bureau (BBB), TrustPilot, Google Reviews, and other review sites to see what past customers have to say about local solar providers.
+Detailed reviews can help you assess a provider's trustworthiness and customer service.
+Stay away from companies with few or mainly poor reviews.

 Incentive Type: Personal Tax Deduction